super-cooper/Vipebot5000/README.md

 # Viposter
-Just for fun - server for posting songs by Viper the Rapper to a Facebook group
+Just for fun - server for posting songs by Viper the Rapper to a Facebook page